 Prevention

-Hospital staff, patients and hospital visitors can take simple hygiene measures to help prevent the spread of MRSA and stop infection.
+Healthcare staff, patients and hospital visitors can take simple hygiene measures, such as regular hand cleaning, to help prevent the spread of MRSA and stop infection.
+Since staff touch many patients in their day-to-day work it is particularly important that they clean their hands at the right time.

-Hands can be washed with soap and water or, if they are not visibly dirty, a fast-acting antiseptic solution like an alcohol rub or gel.
+Hands can be washed with soap and water or, if they are not visibly dirty, a fast-acting antiseptic solution like an alcohol rub or gel can be used.

-Disposable gloves should be worn when staff have physical contact with open wounds; for example when changing dressings, handling needles or inserting an intravenous drip, or when staff have the potential to have contact with blood or body fluids.
-Hands should be washed after gloves are removed.
+Disposable gloves should be worn when staff touch open wounds; for example when changing dressings, handling needles or inserting an intravenous drip, or when staff have the potential to have contact with blood or body fluids.
+Hands should be cleaned before putting the gloves on and after gloves are removed.

 The hospital environment, such as floors, toilets and beds, should be kept as clean and dry as possible.